Evenflo vs. Graco vs. Britax: Which is the Best Infant Car Seat?

 - Maintains structural integrity at levels of energy that are twice the federal crash test standard.

 - Meets Flammability of Interior Materials standards for Federal Motor Vehicle Safety.

-- Aircraft certified for FAA Inversion when five point harness is used.
+- Aircraft certified for FAA Inversion when the five-point harness is used.

-- Exceeds Evenflo standards for integrity in high and low temperature settings.
+- It exceeds Evenflo standards for integrity in high and low-temperature settings.